megadruck/Shopware-Test1/CONTRIBUTING.md

 For most tests a configured database connection is required.

 ## Running the tests
-The tests are located in the `tests/Shopware/` directory You can run the entire test suite with the following command:
+The tests are located in the `tests/` directory
+You can run the entire test suite with the following command:

-    vendor/bin/phpunit -c tests/Shopware
+    vendor/bin/phpunit -c tests

 If you want to test a single component, add its path after the phpunit command, e.g.:

-    vendor/bin/phpunit -c tests/Shopware tests/Shopware/Tests/Components/Api/
+    vendor/bin/phpunit -c tests tests/Functional/Components/Api/

 # Documentation

 Developer documentation for Shopware is available [here](https://developers.shopware.com/).
 You can also contribute to the documentation project by submitting your pull requests to our [Devdocs Github project](https://github.com/shopware/devdocs)

 # Translations

 Shopware translations are done by the community and can be installed from the plugin store.
 If you wish to improve Shopware's translations, you can do so in our [Crowdin project page](https://crowdin.com/project/shopware).